-Tipping while on holiday is common in most parts of the world and Taiwan is no exception.
-However, it is not always clear who it is appropriate to tip and how much.
+Tipping in Taiwan is a way to show satisfaction with the service of guides and drivers.
+It is not always clear who it is appropriate to tip and how much.
 Furthermore, travellers may not have the right amounts of cash available at the right time.
-In order to avoid any inconvenience, Wendy Wu Tours operates a tipping policy where a stated amount is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
+Therefore, in order to avoid any inconvenience, Wendy Wu Tours operates a tipping policy where a stated amount is given to your National Escort at the beginning of your tour and tips are disbursed throughout your tour.
 The amount is designed to be at a reasonable level for travellers while being fair to the local people and includes a gratuity for the National Escort.
+If you are travelling in a smaller group, we ask for slightly higher amounts per traveller, to be fair to the guide(s).
 We generally find that most customers appreciate the convenience of our tipping policy but we do recognize that it may not suit everyone.
 However, as this is a group tour we ask that everyone follows the same protocol to be fair to other group members and to ensure smooth operation of your tour.
+Porterage is not included on our Taiwan tours and you will be expected to carry/move your own luggage.